K1N6Y/SitemapScraper/README.md

-# AIO or Yoast SEO Sitemap URL Scraper
+# SEO Sitemap URL Scraper

 This tool allows users to scrape all URLs from multi-level sitemaps.
 It uses BeautifulSoup to grab Meta Descriptions and Titles from the pages and exports it to a CSV.